How Artists With Extraordinary Ability Can Self-Petition for a U.S. Green Card (With No Job Offer)

 Background on EB-1 Visa

 The U.S. created the EB-1 immigrant visa in order to reward talent and ability.
-Although many of the people who use this visa category are in the fields of science, technology, engineering, and mathematics (STEM), the EB-1 category also specifically applies to professionals in the arts.
+Although many of the people who use this visa category are in the fields of science, technology, engineering, and mathematics (STEM), the EB-1 "Extraordinary Ability" category is specifically available for professionals in the arts.
 Whether your skills lie in fine art, applied art, or the performing arts, this category might be worth looking into if you're interested in living and working in the United States.

-The regulation that defines the priority worker visa category may be found at 8 C.F.R. § 204.5(h).
+The government regulation that defines the First Preference EB-1 visa classification can be found at 8 C.F.R. § 204.5(h).

-Basic Eligibility Requirements for EB-1 Priority Workers of Extraordinary Ability
+Basic Eligibility Requirements for First Preference EB-1 Artists of Extraordinary Ability

-To qualify for a visa under the extraordinary ability category as an artist, you must be at the very top of your field, meaning:
+To qualify for a visa under the extraordinary ability category as an artist, you must be one of the small percentage of people who have risen to the very top of your field, meaning:

 • you've received sustained recognition at the international or national level, and